Find help to pay your bill or save energy

 Can I add new debt to my existing AMP program?

-No. Any new charges issued on or after AMP enrollment or reinstatement are your responsibility to pay and cannot be added to your AMP balance.
+No. Any new charges issued on or after AMP enrollment are your responsibility to pay and cannot be added to your AMP-forgiven amount.

 Can I sign up again after completing the AMP program?

-Can I be on another payment plan and enroll in AMP?
+Can I be on another payment plan and still be eligible for AMP enrollment?

 Yes, but you can only be on one payment plan at a time.
-If you qualify for AMP, then your previous payment plan will be replaced by your new AMP agreement.
+Your existing pay plan will be cancelled prior to AMP enrollment.

-Can I also participate in the REACH and LIHEAP programs if I am enrolled in AMP?
+Can I also participate in the Relief for Energy Assistance through Community Help (REACH) and Low-Income Home Energy Assistance Program (LIHEAP) programs if I am enrolled in AMP?

 If I am enrolled in AMP and then enroll in LIHEAP, can I use financial assistance payments from LIHEAP to pay my past-due balance?

-No. Your LIHEAP payments will only apply to future energy charges.
+No. Your LIHEAP payments apply only to current and future charges.
 If you are enrolled in AMP, your LIHEAP payments cannot be applied to any debt amount eligible for AMP debt forgiveness.